smhendrickson/draft-hendrickson-privacypass-public-metadata-issuance/draft-hendrickson-privacypass-public-metadata-issuance.md

 If the Finalize function fails, the Client aborts the protocol.

 ## Token Verification

-TODO(shendrick): Replace this entire section with a correct verification description

 Verifying a Token requires checking that Token.authenticator is a valid signature over the remainder of the token input using the Augmented Issuer Public Key.